castcasino/web/web/README.md

-# Nuxt 3 Minimal Starter
+# NexaJS Vue + TypeScript Boilerplate

-Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
+Look at the [NexaJS documentation](https://docs.nexajs.org) to learn more.

 ## Setup